Eschatologue/CM_wiki/docs/option/feat/feat-boon.md

 Increase one ability score of your choice by 1, to a maximum of 30.

 ***Last Stand***
 When you would be reduced to 0 Hit Points, you can drop to 1 Hit Point instead and regain a number of Hit Points equal to half your Hit Point maximum.
-Once you use this benefit, you can't use it again until you finish a Long Rest.
+Once you use this benefit, you can't use it again until you finish a **:rest-long: Long Rest**.

 ***Recover Vitality***
 You have a pool of ten d10s.
 As a **:rsc-b: Bonus Action**{ .rsc }, you can expend dice from the pool, roll those dice, and regain a number of Hit Points equal to the roll's total.
-You regain all the expended dice when you finish a Long Rest.
+You regain all the expended dice when you finish a **:rest-long: Long Rest**.

 ---